artefactual-labs/ansible-sftpgo/documentation/AtoM_example.md

   - "5.5.5.0/24" # customer
 ```

-We have defined some variables for the nginx site (hostname and certificate), the `sftpgo_users` and the `sftpgo_allowed_src_networks`.

-As you can see, we added 2 sftpgo users: `artefactual` and `customer`.
-Both customers are using the same sftpgo homedir, subdirs and permissions.
-Only the credentials are different.
-It is possible to use at the same time for a user `public_keys` and `public_keys_files`
+This example defines nginx site variables, users, and allowed networks.
+Two users (artefactual and customer) share the same home directory structure, differing only in credentials.
+You can mix public_keys and public_keys_files for added flexibility.

 ### Add sftpgo.yml playbook

-The following playbook will use nginx and sftpgo roles and configure the firewall.
-It will allow nginx to use 7777 port when SELinux is enabled:
+This playbook configures SFTPGo, Nginx, and the firewall.
+It includes SELinux adjustments to allow Nginx to use port 7777 if SELinux is enabled.

 ```yaml
 - hosts: [sftpgo]